SHORTER WALKS

 Grant

-The Shorter Walks Group has half-day walks of about five miles twice a month.
+The Shorter Walks Group has morning walks of about five miles.

 When